 It’s silver.
 It’s sleek.
-It’s the Samsung Galaxy Tab S and it’s my new toy.
+It’s a Samsung Galaxy Tab S and it’s my new toy.

-How has the Galaxy Tab S been helping me?
+How has my Samsung tablet been helping me?

 I am, you may have noticed, a voracious reader.
 The problem with going away on holidays is the stack of books I usually take with me.
 I like having at least one self-help book and several fiction books.
 No problem this year!

 With the reading apps on my tablet, I’ve got an entire library at my fingertips.
 For years, I’ve been downloading free Kindle books which I haven’t read because I don’t like sitting at my computer to read my book.
 Well, now I can sit comfortably anywhere I want and still access all those books.

 When we drive back to Alberta in the winter, we stop periodically to check whether reports and let our families know we hadn’t slid into a ditch.
 Or when we’re traveling in a new city (like Vancouver), we use Google maps a lot.

 Now, checking either the map or the weather is so much quicker with the tablet.
 No more hauling a heavy laptop into the cafe and waiting for it to turn on (waiting… waiting… waiting…).
 I’ve got the tablet in my bag and I can probably find the weather and the directions before my husband has finished ordering our coffees.

 And so much more…

 The Samsung Galaxy Tab S also has both a front and rear-facing camera.
 Like any digital camera, it has troubles with action shots (Jade just moves too fast!) but otherwise I was quite impressed.
 The rear camera is 8 megapixels and allows you to set the focal point.
 And I had a lot of fun with the photo editor: